 Shion's childhood friend and a fellow resident of No. 6.
 Like Shion, she's a child genius - her expertise is the human brain and to a degree, psychology.
 Also like Shion, Safu begins to show doubt about the utopia that is No. 6.

-Damsel in Distress: After being captured by the Bureau of Public Security.
-Turns into a Badass Damsel when she uses Elyurias' power to help Nezumi and Shion by controlling the Correction Facility's computers, although her role consists less of kicking ass and more of standing around and looking kinda creepy.
+- Damsel in Distress: After being captured by the Bureau of Public Security.
+Turns into a Damsel out of Distress when she uses Elyurias' power to help Nezumi and Shion by controlling the Correction Facility's computers, although her role consists less of kicking ass and more of standing around and looking kinda creepy.

-No Social Skills: She functions well in No. 6, however she's seen as odd by her peers when she studies in No. 5.
-It certainly doesn't help that her request to Shion before she leaves to study abroad is "I want to have your sperm."
+- No Social Skills: She functions well in No. 6, however she's seen as odd by her peers when she studies in No. 5.
+It certainly doesn't help that her way of asking Shion to have sex with her is "I want to have your sperm."